Lex is a community focused on the relationship between information, knowledge, choices and risk.

 The pressure to keep up and the fascination with the “New Thing” forces many of us to make snap decisions about information.
 This is both necessary and insufficient.

 The value of information varies with time.
 You can be too early, or you can be too late.
 It all makes a difference.
 How do you know what you are looking at and how to spot things that you aren’t looking for at the moment?
-How do you focus on the moment and keep your eyes and mind open for new information that might be more important.
+How do you focus on the moment and keep your eyes and mind open for new information that you don’t have that might actually be way more important.

 The Information Skill Shot